-Alternatively, one might imagine that lenders could discriminate by applying the same cutoff signal to white and minority applicants, but instead charging minorities a higher interest rate (e.g., $r_M^ > r_W^$).
-In a market characterized by a single price offered to all applicants who qualify-the mortgage market is a prime example-this will not occur.
+Alternatively, one might imagine that lenders could discriminate by applying the same cutoff signal to white and minority applicants, but instead charging minorities a higher interest rate (e.g., $r_M^ > r_W^$).17 In a market characterized by a single price offered to all applicants who qualify-the mortgage market is a prime example-this will not occur.
 In particular, the fact that interest rates and other fees charged are observable to both regulators and potential applicants means that lenders will be unable to offer different prices to minority and white borrowers.
 First, minorities would avoid lenders posting such discriminatory prices, instead applying at non-discriminatory lenders.
 More practically, such lenders would be easy targets for both prosecution and negative publicity.
-16
+18

 It is also important to note that this definition of discrimination does not make a distinction among various motivations that might give rise to discriminatory behavior.
 To better understand this, consider Figure 1.
 Panel A depicts a market in which a bigoted lender's taste for discrimination causes it to set $q_M^ > q_W^$.
-Assuming that the distribution of true credit risk (θ) is the same across both groups so that $q_W(s) = q_M(s)$ for all s, the bigoted lender will discriminate against minority applicants by setting $s_M^ > s_W^$.
+Assuming that the distribution of true credit risk (q) is the same across both groups so that $q_W(s) = q_M(s)$ for all s, the bigoted lender will discriminate against minority applicants by setting $s_M^ > s_W^$.

 Of course, bigotry is not the only possible source of discriminatory behavior.
-Panel B depicts the actions of a lender that statistically discriminates when, for example, minorities are less creditworthy than whites on average.
-If this were true, $q_W(s)$ would lie everywhere above $q_M(s)$ and as a result, even though the lender has no taste for discrimination $(q_M^ = q_W^)$ its beliefs about the prior distribution of credit risk across the two groups would cause it to infer that a minority applicant sending a given signal s is less creditworthy than a white applicant sending that same signal.
-This gives the lender an incentive to statistically discriminate against minorities by setting $s_M^ > s_W^$.
+Panel B in Figure 1 depicts the actions of a lender that statistically discriminates when, for example, minorities are less creditworthy than whites on average.
+If this were true, $q_w(s)$ would lie everywhere above $q_M(s)$ and as a result, even though the lender has no taste for discrimination